Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Introduction

 \section{Introduction}

-Deep learning (DL) models fundamentally rely on the premise that the data distribution during training is congruent with that of the testing data.
-This assumption, when valid, enables these models to excel across a multitude of domains.
-However, this assumption often fails in real-world situations beyond the confines of controlled academic settings, primarily due to the emergence of unexpected samples, such as those stemming from issues with image acquisition.
-For these out-of-distribution (OOD) samples, the performance of DL models cannot be guaranteed, nor can they be readily identified.
-As a result, the dependability of DL models in applications where safety is paramount remains uncertain.
+Deep learning (DL) models fundamentally rely on the premise that the training data distribution aligns with that of the test data.
+However, this assumption often fails in real-world situations where the performance of a DL model diverges from its initial benchmark due to encounters with out-of-distribution (OOD) samples.
+This phenomenon is highly problematic in medical imaging, where the dependability of DL models is critical for safe, prolonged use in the field.

-These shortcomings have sparked great interest in the field of OOD detection~\cite{hendrycks2016baseline,yang2021generalized}.
-OOD detectors are tasked with identifying and removing any sample that the underlying DL model can not reliably process, thereby increasing overall safety.
-Within the field, a natural distinction can be made between supervised and unsupervised OOD detection.
-Supervised OOD detectors use either a labeled training dataset or explicit OOD samples to model the training distribution.
-In contrast, unsupervised OOD (U-OOD) detection assumes neither access to training labels nor OOD samples, leading to a more generally applicable albeit more challenging setting.
+These shortcomings have sparked great interest in the field of OOD detection~\cite{hendrycks2016baseline,zhang2021out,zimmerer2022mood}, and unsupervised OOD (U-OOD) detection in particular.
+Unlike supervised OOD detection, U-OOD assumes neither access to training labels nor OOD samples, thereby encompassing a more generally applicable albeit more challenging setting~\cite{doorenbos2022data,gonzalez2022distance,graham2015kaggle,linmans2024diffusion,marquez2019image,naval2021implicit}.
+The core principle of U-OOD is to identify the level sets of the in-distribution (ID) training data and establish a threshold to distinguish OOD samples, where the assumption is that OOD samples are the complement of the ID and therefore unconcentrated~\cite{scholkopf2002learning,steinwart2005classification}.

-The same assumption that underpins closely related fields such as anomaly detection is used in current U-OOD works: normal samples are concentrated, whereas OOD samples are not~\cite{scholkopf2002learning,steinwart2005classification}.
-This reduces the problem of U-OOD to finding the level sets of the training data distribution and setting a threshold to define OOD samples.
-However, this assumption fails to consider the underlying motivation of OOD detection, that is, improving the reliability of downstream models.
-As U-OOD detectors cannot rely on training labels for context~\cite{ahmed2020detecting}, we argue they must infer this from their deployment setting.
-In turn, the deployment context fully determines a \textit{concentrated} OOD distribution.